-The IBM SPSS 25 icon should be on the Start menu.
+The IBM SPSS 23 icon should be on the Start menu.
 If you are using a computer in a lab, it is common for the icon to be placed in a folder.
-If you customize your computer, all you have to do to start IBM SPSS is to point to the IBM SPSS 25 icon on the desktop and double click.
+If you customize your computer, all you have to do to start IBM SPSS is to point to the IBM SPSS 23 icon on the desktop and double click.
 Then wait while IBM SPSS loads.

 After IBM SPSS loads, you may, depending on how IBM SPSS is set up, get a menu that asks, "What's new?" at the top.
-For this tutorial, click Close to get rid of this.
+For this tutorial, click Cancel to get rid of this.
 Now the screen should look like Figure 1-3.

 The Taskbar is probably visible at the bottom of the screen.
 It shows an IBM SPSS icon.
-You can also click on this icon to open IBM SPSS.
+Whatever programs you have open will show on the Taskbar and the one you are currently using will be highlighted.